 6. KMSK knowledge book "Rare diseases - case management and digitalization ease the burden on parents"

 The 6th KMSK Knowledge Book is based on a personal experience of Manuela Stier.
-As moral support, she accompanied an affected mother to a round table at a children's hospital.
-What became apparent was that the interaction and communication between the twelve different players from medicine, education, Spitex and therapy was unsatisfactory, information was sometimes not or insufficiently passed on and there was no one to coordinate the complex case.
+As moral support, she accompanied an affected mother to the round table of a children's hospital.
+What became apparent was that the interaction and communication between the twelve different players from medicine, education, Spitex and therapy was unsatisfactory, information was sometimes not passed on or was passed on inadequately and there was no one to coordinate the complex case.
 As a result, the mother suffered a loss of trust, felt that she was not being taken seriously and the potential for conflict and frustration increased.

 It must never be forgotten how much knowledge and experience affected parents gain and that they are the true experts on their child.
 They are therefore also the most important part of the team and need to be supported and encouraged in this.
 To do this, however, they need improved structures and support services.
 And this is where politics is particularly called upon.
 For optimal care and support, the healthcare system and other areas of social life (school, work, leisure) must be more geared towards the needs of affected families.
 And this can only succeed with a functioning network between doctors, therapists, insurance companies, educational institutions and other areas that are important for the quality of life of those affected.
 At the same time, digital documentation is needed that is accessible to all those involved; knowledge and communication are required.
 After all, good networking can ultimately only work with good communication.